Harsh-purohit/Harsh-purohit/README.md

 Here are a few things I’m working on:

 - **Imagify**
+  Imagify is a full-stack web application that allows users to generate stunning images from text prompts using AI-powered tools.
+The project is built with a React frontend and a Node.js backend, integrated with   PostgreSQL for database management.

 - **Node.js Blog App**
   A minimal blog application built using **Node.js**, **Express.js**, and **EJS**.
 It doesn’t use a database yet — great for learning the basics of routing and back-end logic.